Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

-Know that limiting your calorie intake to less than the amount you can burn off is essential to the fat weight loss goal.
+Know that limiting your calorie intake to less than the amount you can burn off is essential to a fat weight loss goal.

-What type of exercise is up to you, but it is now clear that there must be some exercise involved.
+What type of exercise is up to you, but it is now clear that some exercise must be involved.

 This exercise would hopefully fall under the 22 to 35-minute timescales, as previously mentioned.